2022 Sumatra earthquake: Impact

 A survey by the Indonesian National Board for Disaster Management (BNPB), revealed 1,075 seriously damaged, 3,447 moderately damaged, and 2,105 slightly damaged homes.
 In addition, 70 religious buildings, 208 educational facilities, and 25 health facilities were also damaged.
 The total cost of damage was at an estimated 780 million Indonesian rupiahs (Rp).
 The worst affected villages were located on the northern slopes of Mount Talamau; Kajai, Talamau District and Aua Kuniang, Pasaman District.
 Malampah, Tigo Nagari District on the eastern flank of Mount Talamau was also badly affected.
 In these areas, buildings were moderately to heavily damaged.

 At least 27 people were killed and 457 were injured.
 Although most victims died in collapsed buildings, some were killed by landslides on Mount Talakmau.
 At least 52 people sustained serious injuries—45 in West Pasaman Regency, 5 in Pasaman Regency and 1 in Agam Regency.
 Many of the injured were treated at Yarsi Hospital.
 A further 19,221 people were displaced.
 At least 5,000 displaced residents sought refuge across 35 evacuation centers.

 A video footage of mobilized landmass was recorded at Malampah.
 The phenomena was classified as a type of flash flood which occurred due to a breached landslide dam.
 The earthquake triggered a landslide on the Batang Kapa River upstream, creating a natural dam which obstructed the flow of water.
 The dam was breached and a flash flood occurred, carrying debris downstream.
 An official from the BNPB said a similar phenomena was also observed during the 2009 earthquake.
 An additional 17 landslides occurred on the slopes of Mount Talakmau.
 A landslide in Jorong Sungai Siriah measured 6 m high and 30 m wide.
-In Labuah Kaciak, hot springs appeared in the ground ejecting water and mud; residents were adviced not to approach the area by the BNPB.
+In Labuah Kaciak, hot springs appeared in the ground ejecting water and mud; residents were advised not to approach the area by the BNPB.
 The presence of hot springs were the result of geothermal activity along a fault.

-The earthquake was felt as far away as Klang Valley in Kuala Lumpur, Malaysia.
+The earthquake was felt in the Klang Valley of Kuala Lumpur, Malaysia.
 Some residents and workers rushed out of their homes and offices.
 Workers were evacuated from the Bernama headquarters in the city.
 In Port Dickson, a private hospital and government building sustained light damage.
-Shaking was also felt in Singapore.
-Shaking was felt in Singapore, where residents reported tremors in Punggol, Simei, Redhill, Queenstown, Ang Mo Kio and Kallang.
+Minor damage was also reported to a government building in Malacca.
+Shaking was also felt in Singapore, where residents reported tremors in Punggol, Simei, Redhill, Queenstown, Ang Mo Kio and Kallang.
 There were also reports of shaking in the Marina Bay Financial Centre.